rishav/bw-api/README.md

 ## Future Enhancements

 * Cleanup some of the tests, one or two integration tests.
+Minor code idioms, like return statements.
 * There is crummy delegator code in email_provider.rb, needs cleanup
 * This whole thing can integrated into ActionMailer and used as a delivery_method
 * Abstract out MailGun and Sendgrid EmailProvider with base methods and behavior, further enhance this by storing responses from each provider and storing them for review later